Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Extended eigenstates

-for which we would avoid writing down the complicated normalization.
-Figure~\ref{fig8}(c) shows how the eigenvectors for the specific two eigenvalues change as we increase $\tilde{\gamma}$ from the $PT$-unbroken region to the $PT$-broken region.
-We saw in Eq.~\eqref{eq520-1} that the probability distributions of the eigenvectors in the $PT$-broken region are spatially imbalanced, and now we see that this is a general feature.
-Since we have $\tilde{\gamma}\simeq\exp\kappa$ for large $N$ and $\kappa$ as shown below Eq.~\eqref{eq710}, we find that Eq.~\eqref{eq850} should behave as $\abs{\psi_N^\pm}\simeq \exp(\pm\kappa\ell)$ before normalization.
-This exponential behavior is numerically confirmed in Fig.~\ref{fig8}(d) for $N=9$ with $\tilde{\gamma}=1.2$.
+Figure~\ref{fig8}(c) shows how the eigenvectors for the specific two eigenvalues change as we increase $\tilde{\gamma}$ from the $\PT$-unbroken region to the $\PT$-broken region.
+We saw in Eq.~\eqref{eq520-0} that the probability distributions of the eigenvectors in the $\PT$-broken region are spatially imbalanced, and now we see that this is a general feature.
+The exponential behavior in Eqs.~\eqref{eq73} and~\eqref{eq75} is numerically confirmed in Fig.~\ref{fig8}(d) for $N=9$ with $\tilde{\gamma}=1.2$.